opensupporter/osdi-docs/README.md

 To use the upsert feature, the $upsert query parameter is appended to the URI.

-> If the upsert parameter is not included, it defaults to false.
+> If the upsert parameter is not included, it defaults to TRUE.
 The server will create a new resource

 	POST <addURI>?upsert=true HTTP/1.1
     Host: ...